Sam Acheampong: Toronto Argonauts

 Acheampong was selected 20th overall by the Toronto Argonauts in the second round of the 2020 CFL draft.
-After the cancellation of the 2020 CFL season, he made the team's active roster following training camp in 2021 and played in his first professional game on August 7, 2021.
+After the cancellation of the 2020 CFL season, he signed with the team on March 22, 2021.
+He made the team's active roster following training camp in 2021 and played in his first professional game on August 7, 2021.
 Acheampong recorded his first career sack and a blocked field goal attempt in a Week 13 playoff-clinching win over the BC Lions on October 30, 2021.
 He played in all 14 regular season games in 2021 where he had 16 defensive tackles and two sacks.

 In 2022, Acheampong played in 16 regular season games where he recorded 19 defensive tackles, one special teams tackle, and one sack.
 He played in both the East Final and 109th Grey Cup and won his first Grey Cup championship following the Argonauts' victory over the Winnipeg Blue Bombers.
 To start the 2023 season, Acheampong played in one of the team's first three games while being a healthy scratch for the other two.